sympmarc/SPWidgets/README.md

 ## Unit Tests

-Unit test cases are written under the `test` folder using Jasnime.
+Unit test cases are written under the `test` folder using Jasmine.
 Test should be able to run without a real SharePoint Server by taking advantage of fakeServer.
 To run the test case locally run the following:

     npm run server